-I was thinking of posting this back on St. Patricks Day on March 17th but now that I am in Ireland reaching out to the descendants of Israel here and having found new evidence to support that Patrick was not Catholic but a Torah observant believer, I think it vey timely now not to wait any further… What many do not realize is that the first few centuries the church was still messianic and focused on reaching out to the lost sheep of the house of Israel much as Y’hoshua instructed and we are doing through the Assembly of Called-Out Believers and the Commonwealth of Israel organizations.
+I originally wrote this article when I was in Ireland reaching out to the descendants of Israel there and having found new evidence to support that Patrick was not Catholic but a Torah observant believer!
+What many do not realize is that the first few centuries the church was still messianic and focused on reaching out to the lost sheep of the house of Israel much as Y’hoshua instructed and we are doing through the Assembly of Called-Out Believers and the Commonwealth of Israel organizations.

 One thing to remember, much history has been changed through the years and much truth has been perverted!
 One example in Patricks case is that the Pope never ordained Patrick in Rome, and Patrick was never a Catholic.
 He was a Messianic Jew!
 The Roman Catholic Church has changed more than doctrine.
 They rewrote history.

 Robert Heider is the scholar promoting St. Patrick as a Messianic Jew.
 His source being the medieval Book of Leinster, stored under lock and key in Trinity College, Dublin.
 He quotes Patrick as a “son of Israel.”
 His ancestors were among the Jewish believers in Messiah Yeshua who fled Jerusalem in 70 A.D when Rome sacked the Holy City.

 Patrick was born in 360 A.D.
 His father was a deacon in the celtic church and it was the celtic church which remained the last surviving outpost of the first century apostolic church.
 And it operated in miracles.

 Signs and wonders had powered the early church, spurring its growth until the 4th century, when compromise with Paganism under Constantine pulled the plug.
 No more power.
 God’s Glory departed . . . except in remote outposts.
 One was 4th century Ireland, in the Celtic church.